-Priority Announcements/Funding Pools offer additional sources of funding for highly rated and competitive applications that are relevant to specific CIHR Institutes and Initiatives research priority areas or mandates.
-They are listed in ResearchNet together with CIHR's other current funding opportunities.

-For requirements on individual Priority Announcements/Funding Pools under the Project Grant: Spring 2018 Competition, you must refer to the "Funds Available" and "How to Apply" sections of the funding opportunity.
-The "How to Apply" section will indicate if relevant information is required at the application stage.
+Priority Announcements/Funding Pools offer additional sources of funding for highly rated and competitive applications that are relevant to specific CIHR Institute and Initiative research priority areas or mandates.
+For requirements on individual Priority Announcements/Funding Pools you must refer to the "Funds Available" and "How to Apply" sections of the Priority Announcements Funding Opportunity.
+The "How to Apply" section will indicate if additional information is required.